lewisdoesstuff/FancyPrint/README.md

 ### Building

-* Building the library from scratch just requires you to download the solution, then build this through your .NET IDE of choise
+* Building the library from scratch just requires you to download the solution, then build this through your .NET IDE of choice
 * You can also use `dotnet build` from the CLI to build the file.

 ### Installing

 * Add reference to FancyPrint.dll in your .NET Project.
+* You can also add the `FancyPrint` NuGet package from the CLI or your IDE.

 ### Usage